Acquired Brain Injury: How the NDIS can help.

 How the NDIS can help.

 The NDIS can help people with ABI to build skills and become more independent.
-Supports come from one of three main NDIS budget categories which you can read more about here and include the following:
+Supports come from one of three main NDIS budget categories which you can read more about in our previous article, NDIS Plan budget categories explained and include the following:

 These can help with managing the impact of a condition, aid mobility and assist with overcoming challenges related to daily living.
 Therapeutic supports include occupational therapy, physiotherapy and psychology.